Therapy Alone is Not Enough In the Mental Health Space—Here’s Why Behavior Analysts Deserve a Seat at the Table

 Here’s an analogy:

 Think of therapy is like tending to the flowers in your garden.
 When a plant is wilted, therapy waters it, nurtures it, and helps it heal back to life.
 It creates a safe, restorative space for growth.
 Behavior analysis goes deeper.
-It looks at the soil, the sunlight, the drainage, the fertilizer, the bugs that eat the leaves, even how often you water and what time of day.
+It analyzes the soil, the sunlight, the drainage, the fertilizer, the bugs that eat the leaves, even how often you water and what time of day.
 It studies the entire ecosystem, not just the plant itself.
-A behavior analyst makes sure your environment supports long-term growth—and gives you the tools, broken down step by step, so you can sustain that growth on your own.
+A behavior analyst makes sure your structural environment supports long-term growth—and gives you the tools, broken down step by step, so you can sustain that growth on your own.

 Let’s dive deeper into this.